top of page

 she/her/hers

 Pamela K. Keel, Ph.D., is Robert O. Lawton Distinguished Professor and Director of the Eating Behaviors Research Clinic in the Department of Psychology at Florida State University.
-She received her A.B. in Anthropology summa cum laude from Harvard University in 1992, Ph.D. in Clinical Psychology from the University of Minnesota in 1998 and completed her clinical psychology internship at Duke University Medical Center in 1998.
+She received her A.B. in Anthropology summa cum laude from Harvard University in 1992, her Ph.D. in Clinical Psychology from the University of Minnesota in 1998 and completed her clinical psychology internship at Duke University Medical Center in 1998.
 Dr. Keel has received grants from the National Institutes of Health (NIH) for her research on the nosology, biology, epidemiology, and longitudinal course of bulimic syndromes.
 In addition, Dr. Keel is co-Principal Investigator and co-Director of the NIMH-funded Integrated Clinical Neuroscience Training Program at Florida State University.
-She currently serves on the editorial boards of the International Journal of Eating Disorders and Eating Disorders, and is a past Associate Editor for the Journal of Abnormal Psychology, and was a standing member of a grant review panel for the NIH Center for Scientific Review.
-Dr. Keel was elected as a Fellow of the Academy for Eating Disorders in 2006, Fellow of the Association for Psychological Science in 2013, and Fellow of the American Psychological Association in 2014.
-She served as President for the Eating Disorders Research Society in 2009-2010 and President for the Academy for Eating Disorders in 2013-2014 and received the Leadership Award in Research from the Academy for Eating Disorders in 2019.
+She currently serves on the editorial boards of the International Journal of Eating Disorders and has previously been an Associate Editor for the Journal of Abnormal Psychology, as well as a standing member of a grant review panel for the NIH Center for Scientific Review.
+Dr. Keel was elected as a Fellow of the Academy for Eating Disorders in 2006, a Fellow of the Association for Psychological Science in 2013, and a Fellow of the American Psychological Association in 2014.
+She served as President of the Eating Disorders Research Society in 2009–2010 and President of the Academy for Eating Disorders in 2013–2014, and she received the Leadership Award in Research from the Academy for Eating Disorders in 2019.

 Graduate Students: